 Wood Stoves and Fireplaces

-Wood Burning Device Change-Out Program: The Wood Burning Device Change-Out Program has begun.
+Wood Burning Device Change-Out Program Year 2: The Wood Burning Device Change-Out Program Year 2 has begun.
 Butte County Air Quality Management District (District), in cooperation with US Environmental Protection Agency (EPA) will provide up to $3,000 in instant rebates to Butte County homeowners who change out or retrofit their older, high-emissions wood burning devices with more efficient devices.
 The District’s Wood Burning Device Change-Out Program was designed to help improve air quality and reduce pollution by encouraging adoption of cleaner-burning devices.
 More information can be found here.

 PG&E Care Program Provides a monthly discount on energy bills for income qualified households and housing facilities.

 The Chico Enterprise Record newspaper won national and state journalism awards on series of articles on residential woodburning including the District's proposal to adopt a Mandatory Wood Burning Curtailment Rule for the Chico area.
 Follow this link to the 21 articles printed during May 2010.